sentryco/Telemetry/README.md

 ### Reasoning
 - 🤖 App inteligence.
 How people are using an app.
 What to improve etc
 - 🐛 Error and crash reporting.
-Get ahead of bad user experince by getting notified if there are bugs
+Get ahead of bad UX by getting notified if there are bugs
 - 🌍 Usage data.
 Which markets are using the app.
 Improve the app for that market etc

 ### Events